w3c/wot-usecases/USE-CASES/README.md

 everybody has the same understanding and the descriptions match when we combine the use case in a single document.

-Please avoid domain specific terminology, e.g. don't use MNO, telco.
-Better use network operator instead.
+Please avoid domain specific terminology, e.g., don't use "MNO", "telco".
+Better to use "network operator" instead.

 ### Stakeholders and actors